Entering the European market for shea butter

 Labelling and packaging

-As an exporter of shea butter from a developing country, you should consider meeting the additional labelling and packaging requirements that European buyers commonly have.
+Packaging requirements often differ from buyer to buyer, but there are some general rules that you should follow.
+You should consider meeting the additional labelling and packaging requirements that European buyers commonly have.
 This includes listing the following on your product documentation and labels in English unless asked otherwise:

 - International Nomenclature Cosmetic Ingredient (INCI) name and product name